Installing Checkmate

 Navigate to the docker/dev directory:

-cd server/docker/dev
+cd docker/dev

 Run Docker containers: